 In the end, whatever development engine you opt for, there will always be a light side and a dark side.
 Unity isn’t necessarily bad in something or too good at another.
 It all boils down to your requirements and the demands of the engine.
 Moreover, it is better to test the waters before you make a judgment.

 As far as game development is concerned, the force is strong with Unity.
-It is an excellent platform and highly recommended for developers, especially those who want to jump-start game development.
+It is an excellent platform and highly recommended for developers, especially those who want to jump-start game development or build augmented reality apps.
 To help you get started there are numerous tutorials out there to familiarize yourself with the development process on Unity.
 Make sure to check them out before you start.